Renewable energy in China: Wind power

 China has the largest wind resources in the world and three-quarters of this natural resource is located at sea.
 Per its 13th Five-Year Plan, China aimed to have 210 GW of wind power capacity by 2020.
 It exceeded that goal, reaching 276 GW of onshore wind power by the end of 2020.

 China encourages foreign companies, especially from the United States, to visit and invest in Chinese wind power generation.
-However, use of wind energy in China has not always kept up with the remarkable construction of wind power capacity in the country.
+However, consumption of wind energy in China has not always kept up with the construction of wind power capacity in the country.

-In 2008 China was the fourth largest producer of wind power after the United States, Germany, and Spain.
+In 2008, China was the fourth largest producer of wind power after the United States, Germany, and Spain.
 At the end of 2008, wind power in China accounted for 12.2 GW of electricity generating capacity.
 By the end of 2008, at least fifteen Chinese companies were commercially producing wind turbines and several dozen more were producing components.
 Turbine sizes of 1.5 MW and 2 MW became common.
 Leading wind power companies were Goldwind, Dongfang, and Sinovel.
 China also increased the production of small-scale wind turbines to about 80,000 turbines (80 MW) in 2008.
 Through all these developments, the Chinese wind industry appeared unaffected by the Great Recession, according to industry observers.

 By 2009 China had total installed windpower capacity up to 26 GW.
 China has identified wind power as a key growth component of the country's economy.

 As of 2010, China has become the world's largest maker of wind turbines, surpassing Denmark, Germany, Spain, and the United States.
 The initial future target set by the Chinese government was 10 GW by 2010, but the total installed capacity for wind power generation in China had already reached 25.1 GW by the end of 2009.

 In September 2019, Norwegian energy firm Equinor and state-owned China Power International Holding (CPIH) announced their plan to cooperate in developing offshore wind in China and Europe.

 In 2020, China deployed 71.7 GW of wind energy capacity, a 60% increase compared to 2019 and more than the rest of the world combined.

 In the year 2022, China is set to install more 56 GW of wind turbines, of which 50 GW are from onshore wind and 6 GW from offshore wind turbines.

 As of at least 2024, China has the largest domestic market for wind turbines.

 Although in some countries there are aesthetic objections to large-scale wind farms, in China they are often perceived as an aesthetic positive due to their associations with modernity and green development.

-By the end of 2025, China’s installed wind power capacity reached approximately 520.6 GW, accounting for nearly 46 percent of the world’s total capacity.
-In 2024 alone, around 79.8 GW of new wind capacity was connected to the national grid.
-Wind and solar power combined grew by 18 percent year-on-year, bringing China’s total installed electricity capacity to about 3,487 GW.